-- (1) In order to ensure the MCO complies with the requirements of these rules, each MCO shall provide the director with a copy of the entire text of any MCO/insurer contract agreement, signed by the insurer and the MCO, within 30 days of execution of such contracts.
-Amendments, addendums, and cancellations, together with the entire text of the underlying contracts, shall be submitted to the director within 30 days of execution. - (2) Notwithstanding section (1), when an MCO/insurer contract agreement contains a specific expiration or termination date, the MCO must provide the director with a copy of a contract extension, signed by the insurer and MCO, no later than the contract's date of expiration or termination, or workers will no longer be subject to the contract after it expires or terminates without renewal pursuant to ORS 656.245(4)(a).
+(1) In order to ensure the MCO complies with the requirements of these rules, each MCO shall provide the director with a copy of the entire text of any MCO/insurer contract agreement, signed by the insurer and the MCO, within 30 days of execution of such contracts.
+Amendments, addendums, and cancellations, together with the entire text of the underlying contracts, shall be submitted to the director within 30 days of execution.

-- (3) Any amendment to the approved MCO plan, including changes to the MCO summary of the process used by the MCO to develop and review treatment standards, protocols, or guidelines under OAR 436-015-0030(9), must be submitted to the director for approval.
-The MCO shall not take any action based on the amendment until the amended plan is approved. - (4) Within 45 days of the end of each calendar quarter, each MCO shall provide the following information, current on the last day of the quarter, in a form and format as prescribed by the director: specify quarter being reported, MCO certification number, membership listings by category of medical service provider (in coded form), including provider names, specialty (in coded form), Tax ID number, Oregon license number, business address and phone number.
+- (2) Notwithstanding section (1), when an MCO/insurer contract agreement contains a specific expiration or termination date, the MCO must provide the director with a copy of a contract extension, signed by the insurer and MCO, no later than the contract's date of expiration or termination, or workers will no longer be subject to the contract after it expires or terminates without renewal pursuant to ORS 656.245(4)(a). - (3) Any amendment to the approved MCO plan must be submitted to the director for approval.
+The MCO shall not take any action based on the amendment until the amended plan is approved. - (4) Within 45 days of the end of each calendar quarter, each MCO shall provide the following information, current on the last day of the quarter, in a form and format as prescribed by the director: specify quarter being reported, MCO certification number, membership listings by category of medical service provider (in coded form), including provider names, specialty (in coded form), Tax ID number, National Provider Identifier (NPI) number, business address and phone number.
 (All fields are required unless specifically excepted by bulletin.)
 When a medical provider has multiple offices, only one office location in each geographical service area needs to be reported.
-In addition, the updated membership listing shall include the names and addresses of all health care providers participating in the MCO. - (5) By April 30 of each year, each MCO shall provide the director with the following information for the previous calendar year: - (a) A summary of any sanctions or punitive actions taken by the MCO against its members; - (b) A summary of actions taken by the MCO's peer review committee; and - (c) An affidavit that the approved MCO plan is consistent with the MCO's business practices, and that any amendments to the plan have been approved by the director; and - (d) Copies of either all treatment protocols and guidelines, or any new and any revised treatment protocols and guidelines, adopted by the MCO during the previous calendar year.
-The MCO must provide these copies at no cost to the director.
-The MCO may meet the requirements of this subsection if the protocols and guidelines adopted by the MCO are available online through the MCO or through a company from whom the MCO has purchased them.
-If the MCO chooses this option, the MCO must notify the director and ensure the director has access to them at no cost to the director.
-The MCO must ensure the online protocols and guidelines are complete and not in an abbreviated version.
-If the MCO did not adopt any new or any revised treatment protocols and guidelines during the previous calendar year, the MCO must provide a written statement to this effect. - (6) An MCO must report any new board members or shareholders to the director within 14 days of such changes.
-These parties must submit affidavits certifying they have no interest in an insurer or other non-qualifying employer as described under OAR 436-015-0009. - (7) Nothing in this rule limits the director's ability to require information from the MCO as necessary to monitor the MCO's compliance with the requirements of these rules.
+In addition, the updated membership listing shall include the names and addresses of all health care providers participating in the MCO. - (5) By April 30 of each year, each MCO shall must provide the director with the following information for the previous calendar year: - (a) A summary of any sanctions or punitive actions taken by the MCO against its members; - (b) A summary of actions taken by the MCO's peer review committee; and - (c) An affidavit that the approved MCO plan is consistent with the MCO's business practices, and that any amendments to the plan have been approved by the director. - (6) By April 30 of each year, each MCO must report to the director denials and terminations of the authorization of primary care physicians, chiropractic physicians and nurse practitioners who are not members of the MCO to provide compensable medical treatment under ORS 656.245(5) and 656.260(4)(g)(A).
+The MCO's report must include the following: - (a) Provider type (primary care physician, chiropractic physician, or authorized nurse practitioner) reported by geographical service area (GSA). - (b) The number of workers affected, reported by provider type. - (c) Date of denial or termination. - (d) One or more of the following reason(s) for each denial or termination: - (A) Provider failed to meet the MCO's credentialing standards within the last two years; - (B) Provider has been previously terminated from serving as an attending physician within the last two years; - (C) Treatment is not in accordance with the MCO's service utilization process;